duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 config.cache_store = :redis_cache_store
 ~~~

-In coonsole you can check keys and values
+In console you can check keys and values

 ~~~
 pp Rails.cache.redis.keys